-Most posts will appear in this section, which resides on the front page of the Forum (hence the name).
-Those which don't were either held back by their authors or didn't have a clear link to EA (in the eyes of the moderators).
+Most posts will appear in this section, which resides on the front page of the Forum.
+If a post does not, one of the following things happened:

 If you don't want one of your posts to appear on the front page, un-check the box marked "Moderators may promote..." before you publish.

 Posts that focus on the EA community itself are given a "community" tag.
-By default, these posts will be hidden from the list of posts on the Forum's front page.
+By default, these posts will have a weighting of "-25" on the Forum's front page (see below), appearing only if they have a lot of upvotes.
 You can change how these posts are displayed by using...